-The municipality developed a disaster management plan in 2019/20 financial year and approved by council.
-The plan captures disaster related matters with the following emphasis:
+The municipality developed a disaster management plan that captures disaster related matters with the following emphasis:

 Disaster risk maps in the disaster risk assessment report indicate the location of high, medium and low risk areas in the municipality's area of jurisdiction to be address by the local municipality.
-Therefore, in 0 to implement appropriate disaster risk reduction programmes, it will be deemed necessary to align all risk areas with the IDP and SDF of the municipality.
+Therefore, in order to implement appropriate disaster risk reduction programmes, it will be deemed necessary to align all risk areas with the IDP and SDF of the municipality.
 It is very important not to duplicate projects, but rather to integrate disaster risk reduction into existing development initiatives.
 All potential risks, hazards and threats have to be dealt with, within each line department (integrate and align it with current existing processes) before it can go to the IDP manager.